rham0917/MuCuteClient/README.md

 <img src="images/logo.png" alt="Logo" width="30%" />

-MuCuteRelay is a powerful and efficient implementation for Android, specifically tailored for Minecraft Bedrock Edition.
+MuCuteClient is a powerful and efficient implementation for Android, specifically tailored for Minecraft Bedrock Edition.
 Our goal is to enhance your gaming experience while maintaining the integrity of the original client. 🎮✨

 ![Divider](images/divider.png)